-Select the desired channel $({\bf Chan})$ for calibration.
+Select the desired channel (Chan) for calibration.

-NOTE: During sensor calibration, the outputs will default to be held at their current values until 20 seconds after the calibration menu is exited.
+NOTE: During sensor calibration, the outputs will default their current values until 20 seconds after the calibration menu is exited.
 A flashing H appears in the upper right corner of the display while outputs are held.
-Refer to chapter 8.2 "Analog Outputs" and chapter 8.3 "Set Points" to change the hold output status.
+Refer to chapter 8.3 "Analog Outputs" and chapter 8.4 "Set Points" to change the HOLD output status.